aderbalfarias/snippet/Out of Context/TechnicalInterview.md

 #### Explain property in C#?
 A property is a member that provides a flexible mechanism to read, write, or compute the value of a private field.
 Properties can be used as if they are public data members, but they are actually special methods called accessors.
 This enables data to be accessed easily and still helps promote the safety and flexibility of methods.

+#### What is Regular Expression?
+A regular expression is a sequence of characters that specifies a search pattern.<br>
+In C#, Regular Expression/Regex is a pattern which is used to parse and check whether the given input text is matching with the given pattern or not.

 <hr>